-Investors should be aware, and in some cases are required to be aware, of the investor diligence requirements that apply in the EU under the EU Securitization Regulation and in the UK under the UK Securitization Regulation, in addition to any other regulatory requirements that are (or may become) applicable to them and/or with respect to their investment in the Notes.
+Investors should be aware, and in some cases are required to be aware, of the investor diligence requirements that apply in the EU under the EU Securitization Regulation and in the UK under the UK Securitization Framework, in addition to any other regulatory requirements that are (or may become) applicable to them and/or with respect to their investment in the Notes.
 Each investor should consult with its own legal, accounting, regulatory and other advisors and/or its regulator before committing to acquire any Notes to determine whether, and to what extent, the information described in this Memorandum and in any investor report provided in relation to the transaction is sufficient for the purpose of satisfying such requirements.

-The EU Due Diligence Requirements apply to EU Institutional Investors, being (subject to certain conditions and exceptions): (a) institutions for occupational retirement provision; (b) credit institutions (as defined in the CRR); (c) alternative investment fund managers who manage and/or market alternative investment funds in the EU; (d) investment firms (as defined in the CRR); (e) insurance and reinsurance undertakings; and (f) management companies of UCITS funds (or internally managed UCITS); and the EU Due Diligence Requirements apply also to certain consolidated affiliates of such credit institutions and investment firms.
+The EU Due Diligence Requirements apply to EU Institutional Investors, being: (a) institutions for occupational retirement provision and investment managers and authorized entities appointed by such institutions; (b) credit institutions (as defined in the EU CRR); (c) alternative investment fund managers who manage and/or market alternative investment funds in the EU; (d) investment firms (as defined in the EU CRR); (e) insurance and reinsurance undertakings; and (f) management companies of UCITS funds (or internally managed UCITS).
+The EU Due Diligence Requirements apply also to certain consolidated affiliates of institutional investors that are subject to the EU CRR.

-The UK Due Diligence Requirements apply to UK Institutional Investors being (subject to certain conditions and exceptions): (a) insurance undertakings and reinsurance undertakings as defined in the FSMA; (b) occupational pension schemes as defined in the Pension Schemes Act 1993 that have their main administration in the UK, and certain fund managers of such schemes; (c) alternative investment fund managers as defined in the Alternative Investment Fund Managers Regulations 2013 which market or manage alternative investment funds in the UK; (d) UCITS as defined in the FSMA, which are authorized open ended investment companies as defined in the FSMA, and management companies as defined in the FSMA; (e) CRR firms as defined in Regulation (EU) No. 575/2013 as it forms part of UK domestic law by virtue of the EUWA (the "UK CRR"); and (f) FCA investment firms as defined in the UK CRR.
-The UK Due Diligence Requirements apply also to certain consolidated affiliates of the aforementioned CRR firms.
+The UK Due Diligence Requirements apply to UK Institutional Investors being: (a) insurance undertakings and reinsurance undertakings, each as defined in the FSMA; (b) the trustees or managers of occupational pension schemes, as defined in the Pension Schemes Act 1993, that have their main administration in the UK, and fund managers of such schemes appointed under the Pensions Act 1995 that, in respect of activity undertaken pursuant to such appointment, are authorized for the purposes of the FSMA; (c) AIFMs, as defined in the Alternative Investment Fund Managers Regulations 2013 (the "AIFM Regulations") that have permission under the FSMA for managing AIFs and market or manage AIFs (as defined in the AIFM Regulations) in the UK, and small registered UK AIFMs, as defined in the AIFM Regulations; (d) UCITS, as defined in the FSMA, which are authorized open ended investment companies, as defined in the FSMA, and management companies, as defined in the FSMA; and (e) CRR firms and FCA investment firms, each as defined in the UK CRR.
+The UK Due Diligence Requirements apply also to certain consolidated affiliates of institutional investors that are subject to the UK CRR.

 EU Institutional Investors and UK Institutional Investors are referred to together as Institutional Investors; and a reference to the applicable Securitization Regulation or Due Diligence Requirements means, in relation to an Institutional Investor, as the case may be, the Securitization Regulation or the Due Diligence Requirements to which such Institutional Investor is subject.
-In addition, for the purpose of the following paragraph, a reference to a "third country" means (i) in respect of an EU Institutional Investor and the EU Securitization Regulation, a country other than an EU member state, or (ii) in respect of a UK Institutional Investor and the UK Securitization Regulation, a country other than the UK.
+In addition, for the purpose of the following paragraph, a reference to a "third country" means (i) in respect of an EU Institutional Investor and the EU Securitization Regulation, a country other than an EU member state, or (ii) in respect of a UK Institutional Investor and the UK Securitization Framework, a country other than the UK.

-The applicable Due Diligence Requirements restrict an Institutional Investor from investing in a securitization unless, among other things:
+The EU Due Diligence Requirements restrict an EU Institutional Investor from investing in a securitization unless, among other things, it has verified: